gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 * Perhaps a large file is clogging the disk drive’s read/write buffer, and they have to move or split it to get out.
 * Protected elements will have coded doors.

-The most interesting thing is that they often don’t have to be logical.
-There could be a laser beam burning holes into a rapidly rotating round surface, telling them they’re in the computer’s CD-ROM.
+The most interesting thing is that they often do not have to be logical.
+There could be a laser beam burning holes into a rapidly rotating round surface, telling them they are in the computer’s CD-ROM.
 Or maybe a big highway with thousands of data packets speeding around them and they have to dodge them to get through and you can tell them they are on a motherboard data BUS cable.

 ## ¸.·´¯`·X Locations

-The server has a number of basic locations where your software can live out its adventures, but these aren’t the only ones.
+The server has a number of basic locations where your software can live out its adventures, but these are not the only ones.
 You can create additional locations as you wish or even duplicate some.
 Remember that if you create your own location, it should have a retrocomputing feel.
 Think of it this way: this game is run in megabytes, not gigabytes.

 Locations allow you to do specific things and, therefore, start with a d10 that decreases each time you use it.

 To use that die, you must be in the location and control it.
-If you’re trapped in the quarantine sectors, you are in the location, but you have no control.
+If you are trapped in the quarantine sectors, you are in the location, but you have no control.

 With each use of the location, the die decreases one level, and when it drops below d4, it disconnects and generates 1 temperature.